bkupfer/u-salidas/Readme.txt

 4.- python manage.py loaddata Commission_type.json
 5.- python manage.py loaddata test_applications.json
    5.1- this could bring some errors, if it does, just ignore them.
-6.- python manage.py runserver
+      In case of an error, enter data manualy in /admin 6.- python manage.py runserver
 7.- enter to the pages in 127.0.0.1:8000 (localhost:8000)